 This tower was built by Nasir al-Din al-Tusi polymath, architect, astronomer, physician and scientist who is one of the greatest philosophers of Iran.
 Some east scholars believe that this tomb structure belongs to the Deylami period and assume that it is the tomb of a woman by the name of Matla Al-Shams.
 Other scholars believe that it had astronomical applications.

 Niasar Fire Temple

 Considering performing rituals in different seasons of the year, ancient Persians used astronomical information in their design.
-The method of scientific designation has left many Astronomical, and calendar structures which were built based on astronomical research.
-However, Niasar Fire Temple is similar to other temples of its kind that besides being a fire temple it had sunlight calendar usages.
+The method of scientific designation has left many Astronomical, and calendar structures that were built based on astronomical research.
+However, Niasar Fire Temple is similar to other temples of its kind in that besides being a fire temple it had sunlight calendar usages.
 In addition,

-Situated on the side of ancient necropolis of Naqsh-e Rustam, Ka’ba-ye Zartosht might have had astronomical applications.
+Situated on the side of the ancient necropolis of Naqsh-e Rustam, Ka’ba-ye Zartosht might have had astronomical applications.
 Archeologists believe that this structure was built in 500 BC.
 So it is similar to other Achaemenid constructions of the age of Darius the Great.
 This hypothesis is based on the book “Solar Observatories of Naqsh-e Rustam” by Qias Abadi.
 But,